SizheAn/PanoHead/README.md

 # Generate full head reconstruction from a single RGB image.
 # Please refer to ./gen_pti_script.sh
 # For this application we need to specify dataset folder instead of zip files.
+# Segmentation files are not necessary for PTI inversion.

 ./gen_pti_script.sh
 ```